heyitsmeuralex/bosh/README.md

 # bosh
-bosh is a Lisp that compiles to [Scratch](https://github.com/LLK/scratch-gui) project files.
+bosh is a lisp dialect that compiles to [Scratch 3.0](https://github.com/LLK/scratch-gui) project files.
 Vaguely inspired by the awesome [tosh](https://github.com/tjvr/tosh) :heart:

-> Note: bosh was designed for Scratch 3.0 but produces Scratch 2.0 project files.
-This will likely change in the future, as the 3.0 file format becomes better documented.
+> **Note:** bosh compiles to Scratch 3.0 JSON.
+It will _not_ work with Scratch 2.0 or below.

 ---